-The device shall be designed and facility shall be upgradeable to produce, through design and the use of baking and wall conditioning, high vacuum conditions with a global leak rate of less than or equal to $2x10^{-5}$ torr-l/s at 293K and, when equipped with a torus pumping speed of 2,600 l/s, a base pressure of less than or equal to $2x10^{-8}$ torr.
+- a.
+The device shall be designed and facility shall be upgradeable to produce, through design and the use of baking and wall conditioning, high vacuum conditions with a global leak rate of less than or equal to $2x10^{-5}$ torr-l/s at 293K and a base pressure of less than or equal to $2x10^{-8}$ torr, when equipped with its full pumping compliment. - b.
 The base pressure shall be measured with a standard, magnetically shielded, nude ion gauge.
 The device shall accommodate additional nude ion gauges and at least one fast neutral pressure gauge as future upgrades.
 The partial pressure components of the base pressure shall be measured with a Residual Gas Analyzer (RGA) mounted at a location on one of the pump ducts near the turbo-molecular pumps.